-AWS is attempting to move organizations away from physical computing technology and onto the cloud.
+It is attempting to move organizations away from physical computing technology and onto the cloud.

-A few years ago, organizations that needed large storage had to build and maintain their owin storage spaces.
+A few years ago, organizations that needed large storage had to build and maintain their own storage spaces.
 Storing on the cloud meant signing expensive contracts for storage space that a business could grow into.
 Purchasing or setting up too little storage was disastrous once the enterprise took off and expensive if operations decreased.
 The same applies to computing power.

 Scalability and Adaptability

 Since the cost of AWS services can be changed according to the organization’s usage, small business and start-ups realize an obvious benefit.
-After all, AWS provides an excellent platform for building a business from the bottom up because it offers access to all the tools necessary to get started in the cloud.
+After all, it provides an excellent platform for building a business from the bottom up because it offers access to all the tools necessary to get started in the cloud.
 Existing businesses can use AWS’ low-cost migration services to seamlessly shift their current infrastructure to the cloud.

-AWS provides the resources required by growing businesses during expansion.
+Amazon Web Services provides the resources required by growing businesses during expansion.
 The business model also allows for flexible usage so that customers never have to worry about whether it’s time to re-evaluate their computing usage.
 Apart from the budgetary benefits, organizations can adopt a realistic set-and-forget model for their computing requirements.

 Better Security and Reliability